yuki-nagano/yukidults-english/README.md

 This is a website that I use for my business; private english lessons.

-Also practice for front-end skills such as HTML, CSS, JavaScript.
+Also for practice front-end skills such as HTML, CSS, JavaScript(Vanilla).

 ◡̈ Commit message prefix: